How to Measure and Train Zone 2, with Jared Berg

 Trevor Connor 13:26

-a lot of our listeners might have seen a lactate test.
+A lot of our listeners might have seen a lactate test.
 Some of you might not.
-So basically, what you’re doing is you’re having, I think your test is five minute stages.
+So basically what you’re doing is you’re having, I think your test is five minute stages.

-Jared Berg 13:36
+Jared Berg 13:35

 Yeah, I’ll do five minute stages almost all the time.
 Sometimes I’ll do longer stages, if it’s a real endurance rider.
-So let’s go with that

-Trevor Connor 13:43
+Trevor Connor 13:42

-five minute stage.
-So you do five minute stage at x wattage, and you increase it 2025, watts, you do another five minutes, and then you increase.
-And you’re measuring the lactates at the start and end of each of these stages.
-And what you’ll generally see is, for a certain number of stages, it’s a flat line.
-Lactates aren’t going up baseline.
-And when you get towards the end of the lactate test, you see it kick up really quickly, and lactate start going up.
-And that’s when, you know, athletes hit threshold, and now above threshold.
-Yes, but I remember, so you know, you were working under Dr Salma Lambo.
-I remember him showing me this.
-The difference between a highly trained athlete and a very novice athlete is the highly trained athlete, it’s going to be flat for a very long time, and then just kick up where an untrained athlete, they might be flat for a single stage or two, but it starts to creep up, actually, very early on, even before you get to that steep Part.
+When you get towards the end of the lactate test, you see it kick up really quickly and lactates start going up and that’s when you know athletes hit threshold, and now above threshold.
+I remember, you were working under Dr San Milan for a while, I remember him showing me this.
+The difference between a highly trained athlete and a very novice athlete, the highly trained athlete it’s going to be flat for a very long time, and then just kick up.
+Where an untrained athlete, they might be flat for a single stage or two, but it starts to creep up actually very early on, even before you get to that steep part.

-Jared Berg 14:39
+Jared Berg 14:40

 Rob Pickels 14:55

-Are you doing watts per kilo?
-Still?
-I
+Are you doing watts per kilo still?

 Jared Berg 14:56

-do watts per kilo.
+I do watts per kilo.

 Rob Pickels 14:57